trampgeek/jobe/README.md

 Similar commands should work on other Debian-based Linux distributions, although some differences are inevitable (e.g.: acl is preinstalled in Ubuntu, whereas in debian it must be installed).

+A Raspberry Pi user reports that they additionally had to use the command

+    apt-get install --fix-missing

+which may help with broken installs on other systems, too.

 ### Setting pylint3 options (if you want pylint)